Milk Nutrition Facts and Information for Goat Milk

 Milk Nutrition Facts Label for Goat Milk

-And, if you search the internet for information on nutrition, you usually end up with something very general, like, "Goat milk is high in protein!"
+And, if you search the internet for facts about goat milk, you usually end up with something very general, like, "Goat milk is high in protein!"
 Or worse, you're shown a table for milk nutrition facts that's full of meaningless number values for words like "manganese" and "pantothenic acid. "

 What most people mean when they say "nutritious," is really "healthy"--not merely supplying nutrients, but actually promoting good health.